shadowmax31/configuration/README.md

-Repos to host all my config files
+Repo to host all my config files